About Weeksville Heritage Center

 - Prior successful experience as an Administrative Assistant or related position

 - Excellent time-management skills, organizational skills, and multitasking ability

 - Strong written and verbal communication skills

 - Experience with Google Suite and/or Microsoft Office Suite

 - Prior experience working in nonprofit sector, preferably in a social justice, arts, or cultural organization

 Salary range is $35,000 – $40,000 annually.
 We offer a benefits package, including medical, dental, vision, retirement account, pension, paid vacation, paid sick leave, personal days, and hybrid work schedule (50% off site 50% on site).

 How to Apply

 Submit a resume and cover letter to: firstname.lastname@example.org.
-Please include Collections Manager in the subject line and include where you found this job posting in the body of your email.
+Please include Administrative Assistant in the subject line.
 Only those candidates selected for an interview will be contacted.
 Thank you for your interest in the position.

 Weeksville Heritage Center is an Equal Opportunity Employer.
 All candidates for employment are considered without regard to race, color, age, religion, sex, gender identity or expression, sexual orientation, national origin, physical disability, military or veteran status, genetic information or any other basis protected by applicable federal, state or local law.